simonalanjones/godot-scramble/README.md

 ==============
 Scramble written for Godot 3.1

 Godot Scramble is an accurate remake of the classic arcade game from 1981.
 Written in GD script for the Godot game engine.
+For this game I implemented a state machine to make the many phases of the game easier to manage.

 **Features**

-* Pixel perfect sprites from the original game
+* Pixel perfect sprites from the original game using
 * Achievements system in the style of Xbox/Steam
 * Attract mode
-* Tope 10 high score save system
+* Top 10 high score save system

 ## Screenshots